 FYI – My items are reflective of my style and price preferences, so your Stitch Fix may be completely different!

-My Subscription Addiction paid for this box.
-(Check out the review process post to learn more about how we review boxes).
+My Subscription Addiction paid for this product.
+(Check out the review process post to learn more about how we review products).

 Stitch Fix now offers services for Men, Kids, Maternity, Petite, and Plus Size!